Introduction to the mortgage payoff vs invest decision

 How should I choose an expected return?

-A practical approach is to use a conservative long-term estimate that matches your asset allocation and expected fees.
+A practical approach is to use a conservative long-term estimate that fits your asset allocation and expected fees.
 Many people run a range of assumptions rather than relying on one number.
-That approach is often more realistic because it shows whether the decision is robust or whether it depends heavily on optimistic growth.
+That is often more realistic because it shows whether the decision is robust or whether it depends heavily on optimistic growth.

 Enter your remaining mortgage details and the extra amount you can consistently apply each month.
 The calculator will estimate how quickly the mortgage could be paid off if you add the extra payment and what the same extra amount could grow to if invested monthly for the full remaining term.
 Use realistic assumptions and remember that investment returns are not guaranteed.